-In 2010, Jared was first elected to the New Rochelle City Council representing District 3.
-He was recently reelected last November to his second four-year term.
-In his brief time in office, Jared has supported passage of GreeNR, New Rochelle’s first plan for sustainable growth; brought special attention to New Rochelle parks as he organized the renaming of the Ruby Dee Park at Library Green, and in bringing substantial resources to Lincoln Park; has been instrumental in bringing jobs to District 3 residents by way of job training in both the construction industry and burgeoning green jobs sector; spearheaded a committee on Community Policing and Lincoln Avenue Corridor Comprehensive Planning; served on a joint New Rochelle-Iona College Planning Committee and the New Rochelle Sustainable Budget Panel; and took part in the Master Plan process for the New Rochelle Downtown Overlay Zone.
+In 2010, Jared was elected to the New Rochelle City Council, representing District Three, and was later reelected for two additional terms.
+During his tenure in office, Jared has supported passage of GreeNR, New Rochelle’s first plan for sustainable growth; brought special attention to New Rochelle parks in the facilitation of the renaming of the Ruby Dee Park at Library Green, and in bringing substantial resources to Lincoln Park; has been instrumental in bringing jobs to District Three residents by way of the First Source job training and placement center; spearheaded committees on Community Policing and Lincoln Avenue Corridor Comprehensive Planning; served on a joint New Rochelle-Iona College Planning Committee and the New Rochelle Sustainable Budget Panel; and took part in the Master Plan process for the New Rochelle Downtown Overlay Zone.